crlishka/dl-mini-workloads/README.md

 ## Notes

-All scripts were tested with Python 3.7 and TensorFlow 1.14, TensorFlow 2.2 or PyTorch 1.7 (where appropfiate).
+All scripts were tested with Python 3.7 and TensorFlow 1.14, TensorFlow 2.2 or PyTorch 1.7 (where appropriate).
 Python, TensorFlow, and PyTorch were installed using conda.

 For all models, a training script (without any TensorBoard profiling) is